 What do living things need to survive?
 Just like humans, animal parents must care for, feed, and protect their young.
 Through storytelling and hands-on activities, students will discover how plants and animals are suited to exist in their surroundings.
 This kit includes specimens to help students identify special structures and functions of a particular plant or animal.
 Students will create a solution to an everyday problem by finding inspiration from nature.
 View Curriculum

 Life on earth is incredibly diverse.
 Evolution has resulted in a vast number of adaptations for survival.
 This kit helps students develop an understanding of both the similarities and differences of an organisms' life cycle.
 These lessons include hands-on activities, specimens, and supporting literature.
 Students will investigate 12 different life cycles, including a chicken, salmon, praying mantis, and bean plant, and try their hand at a life cycle board game.
 View Curriculum

-Help students gain a better understanding of how climate change affects our food system, agricultural practices, and the role they play at the intersection where they connect with climate.
+Help students gain a better understanding of how climate change affects our food system and agricultural practices.
 The hands-on science activities, storytelling, and art materials in this trunk specifically target K-12 grade students based on Next Generation Science Standards.
 This Climate Kids Traveling Trunk was developed in partnership with the Climate Science Alliance.
 View Curriculum Overview

 Bring to life aerosols - one of the most poorly understood components of Earth's atmosphere - and their impact on our lives and the changing climate.
 Through science, art, and storytelling activities, students will gain an understanding of the current science behind atmospheric chemistry and the impact of aerosols on climate and public health.
 See how scientists are working to understand the issues we face at the intersection of these topics.
 This Climate Kids Traveling Trunk was developed in partnership with the Climate Science Alliance.
 View Curriculum Overview